 Other medical conditions that may cause hair loss include alopecia areata, which is related to the immune system, scalp infections like ringworm, and a hair-pulling disorder called trichotillomania.5 Your doctor can help you determine if any of these are at play.

-Hair loss is more common during the postpartum period than during pregnancy itself.
-That’s because the increase in estrogen and other hormones that takes place during pregnancy dramatically slows the normal hair shedding process.1 Once the baby is born and those hormones return to normal, much of the hair that had been in the resting phase during pregnancy falls out.1 Postpartum hair loss is typically most acute three to four months after delivery.
+Postpartum hair loss, also known as telogen effluvium, is caused by a drop in estrogen levels after giving birth.
+Estrogen levels, which rise during pregnancy, drop after childbirth, which can cause a large number of hairs to enter the resting phase of hair growth.
+Once the baby is born and those hormones return to normal, much of the hair that had been in the resting phase during pregnancy falls out.1 Postpartum hair loss is typically most acute three to four months after delivery.
 Fortunately, it tends to taper off between six to 12 months,1 but that can feel like a long time for those experiencing this unfortunate pregnancy symptom.
 For those women, supplementing can be helpful.

 According to Maternal-Fetal Medicine Doctor, Amber Samuel, “Most all women will lose hair in the postpartum period, once again related to hormone changes during and after pregnancy.
 Prenatal vitamins will not prevent this, however they may encourage new hair growth after loss and maintain texture and healthy appearance of hair despite any thinning that may be noticed.
 Many vitamins become deficient during breastfeeding as this is the most metabolically active time for women.
 Thus, continued supplementation is recommended at least until breastfeeding has concluded.”